MayankUjawane/DSA-Guide/Trees/Binary Trees/01) Introduction.md

     * The last level has all nodes as left as possible.

 ### `3.
 Perfect Binary Tree`
-    All leaf nodes are at same level.
+    A Binary tree is a Perfect Binary Tree in which all the internal nodes have two children and all leaf nodes are at the same level.

 ### `4.
 Balanced Binary Tree`
     Tree which contains N number of nodes and has height upto log(N) then it is called Balanced Binary Tree.